-Poland won the 2018 Junior Eurovision Song Contest and hosts the Contest in 2019.
+Poland won the 2018 Junior Eurovision Song Contest and 2019, this makes it the first country to win two times in a row.

 The first Junior Eurovision Song Contest took place in Copenhagen, Denmark, in November 2003.